mRamadan0101/rest-api-json/readme.md

 	ex hotel: Concorde Hotel
 	ex city: cairo

-if you want to search in price range wirte it in From-To :
+if you want to search in price range wirte it in From-To.

 	ex from:80
 	ex to:100
 if you want to search in date range wirte it in From-To :

 	ex from:1-10-2020
 	ex to:15-10-2020